 Only a few trials of adjuvant systemic therapy have been conducted in patients with early-stage endometrial cancer.
 At present, we believe that such therapy should not be recommended outside the clinical trial setting.

-Results from a GOG trial comparing adjuvant chemotherapy (doxorubicin plus cisplatin) with WAI were reported by Randall et al. The patient population included patients with stages III and IV disease (75% and 25%, respectively) with 50% endometrioid histologies.
-Patients treated with WAI had significantly improved progression-free (38% vs 50%, respectively) and overall (42% vs 55%) survival at 5 years.
-However, serious adverse effects were also more common in the chemotherapy group than the radiotherapy group, with treatment-related deaths twice as high in the former group, at 4% vs 2%.
+Results from a GOG trial, GOG-0122, compared adjuvant chemotherapy (doxorubicin plus cisplatin) with WAI.
+The patient population included patients with stages III and IV disease (75% and 25%, respectively) with 50% endometrioid histologies.
+Patients treated with chemotherapy had significantly improved progression-free (38% vs 50%) and overall (42% vs 55%) survival at 5 years.
+However, serious adverse effects were also more common in the chemotherapy group than in the radiotherapy group, with treatment-related deaths twice as high in the former group, at 4% vs 2%.
 Pelvic and abdominal recurrences were the predominant pattern of recurrence for both treatment arms.
 Distant recurrences were slightly less frequent for patients treated with chemotherapy.
-This finding may support the concept of combining chemotherapy with involved-field irradiation.
-A GOG trial exploring this treatment strategy has recently closed to accrual.
-However, the results are not yet available.
+This finding leads to the support of the concept of combining chemotherapy with involved-field irradiation for patients with more advanced disease.

-Hormone replacement therapy (HRT) Whether HRT increases the likelihood of recurrence has been studied, with several retrospective reports showing no adverse outcomes.
-Thus, GOG undertook a large randomized placebo-controlled trial of HRT after treatment for earlier stage endometrial cancer.
+Hormone replacement therapy (HRT).
+Whether HRT increases the likelihood of recurrence has been studied, with several retrospective reports showing no adverse outcomes.
+Thus, the GOG undertook a large randomized placebo-controlled trial of HRT after treatment for earlier-stage endometrial cancer.
 However, there were too few events, and it was closed after the findings of the Women’s Health Initiative were released.
-In results presented by Barakat et al at the Society of Gynecologic Oncologists, HRT was not associated with a significant incidence of recurrent disease or mortality.
+HRT was not associated with a significant incidence of recurrent disease, mortality, or new malignancy.

 Recurrent endometrial cancer is initially confined to the pelvis in 50% of patients.
 The major sites of distant metastasis are the abdominal cavity, liver, and lungs.

-Following diagnosis and initial treatment, periodic evaluation, including history, physical examination, and pelvic examination, is recommended at 3–6 month intervals for the first 5 years and yearly thereafter.
-The use in asymptomatic patients of more extensive and more costly procedures, such as chest x-ray, CT imaging, and marker studies, is of questionable value and is unlikely to have a major impact on survival.
-Symptomatic patients should be evaluated as is appropriate.
+Following diagnosis and initial treatment, periodic evaluation, including history, physical examination, and pelvic examination, is recommended at 3- to 6-month intervals for the first 5 years and yearly thereafter.
+More extensive and more costly procedures, such as chest radiography, computed tomography (CT), and marker studies, used in asymptomatic patients are of questionable value and are unlikely to have a major impact on survival.
+Symptomatic patients should be evaluated as appropriate.